Military court (China): 1978-2016

 In January 1978, the Central Military Commission of the CCP issued the "Adjustment Plan for the Military System" and decided to rebuild the Military Court of the PLA and the military courts of major units.
 In November 1979, with the approval of the CCP Central Military Commission, the General Staff Department and the General Political Department of the PLA jointly issued a circular deciding to re-establish military courts and military procuratorates at the corps and military levels, with their establishment in the political department.
 In September 1982, the Central Military Commission issued a notice on the streamlining and integration program of the military system reform, in order to make the system of military courts and military prosecutors the same as that of local courts and prosecutors. same, it was stipulated that military courts and military procuratorates were reorganized into three levels: (1) military courts of the PLA and military procuratorates of the PLA; (2) military courts and military procuratorates of major military districts, naval forces, and air forces; and (3) military courts and military procuratorates of provincial military districts, naval fleets, and air forces in military districts.
 In 1985, in the midst of the Million Disarmament, the military courts and military procuratorates of military-level units of the army were abolished and replaced by the setting up of grassroots military courts and military procuratorates of the army by piece, according to the notice of the General Staff Department of the PLA.

-The 1982 Constitution of the People's Republic of China and the 1983 Organic Law of the People's Courts of the People's Republic of China provide that the state establishes military courts within the PLA.
+The 1982 Constitution of China and the 1983 Organic Law of the People's Courts of the People's Republic of China provide that the state establishes military courts within the PLA.
 There are three levels of military courts: military courts of the PLA, military courts of military district-level units, and military courts of corps and military-level units.
 The military courts of the PLA are responsible to the Central Military Commission of the People's Republic of China and the General Political Department of the PLA, and the military courts of other levels are responsible to the political organs at their own levels.
 The trial work of military courts at all levels is supervised by the Supreme People's Court of the People's Republic of China, and the trial work of military courts at lower levels is supervised by military courts at higher levels.
 The President of the Military Court of the PLA shall be appointed and removed by the President of the Supreme People's Court upon request of the Standing Committee of the National People's Congress.